George Schuyler: Shift in politics

 Schuyler's autobiography, Black and Conservative, was published in 1966.

 Influence

-Schuyler was influenced by Black Muslims and people like H. G. Wells, and in turn he affected future generations.
 In 1973 writers Ishmael Reed and Steve Cannon interviewed Schuyler about his career and controversy for Reed's publication Yardbird II.

 Family

 Schuyler married Josephine Lewis Cogdell, a liberal white Texan heiress and writer, in 1928.
 Their daughter, Philippa Schuyler (1931–1967), was a child prodigy and noted concert pianist, who later followed in her father's footsteps and embarked on a career in journalism.
 In 1967 Phillipa was killed on an assignment in Vietnam for the Manchester Union Leader.
 Josephine Schuyler died by suicide two years later.